-In this work, we investigate biases produced by LLMs, specifically GPT-3, GPT-3.5, and GPT-4, regarding their perception of academic disciplines, particularly math, science, and other STEM fields.
-In many societies, these disciplines have a reputation for being difficult [17].
+In this work, we investigate biases produced by LLMs, specifically GPT-3, ChatGPT, and GPT-4, regarding their perception of academic disciplines, particularly math, science, and other STEM fields.
+In many societies, these disciplines have a reputation for being difficult [25].
 Math in particular, which is arguably the language of science, has been known to cause a great deal of anxiety in many people.
-This anxiety is a global phenomenon [17,18], and it is deeply rooted, beginning in childhood and persisting throughout adulthood.
-Unpleasant feelings about math may already begin to develop as early as first grade [19].
-Children pick up on the anxieties of their teachers and parents [20], similar to how LLMs absorb biases from training data.
+This anxiety is a global phenomenon [25,38], and it is deeply rooted, beginning in childhood and persisting throughout adulthood.
+Unpleasant feelings about math may already begin to develop as early as first grade [41].
+Children pick up on the anxieties of their teachers and parents [55], similar to how LLMs absorb biases from training data.
 Unfortunately, negative perceptions of math have become so commonplace that it is not unusual to hear people identify themselves as not "math people".
-While this kind of self-categorization may seem harmless, math anxiety can actually have severe individual and societal consequences [17,21-23].
+While this kind of self-categorization may seem harmless, math anxiety can actually have severe individual and societal consequences [7,8,17,25].
 Math anxiety may cause individuals to avoid situations in which math is involved, ultimately having a negative impact on performance.
-This avoidance tendency may cause bright and capable students to avoid math-intensive classes, determining the course of their academic and professional career [23].
+This avoidance tendency may cause bright and capable students to avoid math-intensive classes, determining the course of their academic and professional career [17].
 This scales to the societal level.
-Math anxiety may deter a large portion of the workforce from pursuing careers in STEM, which are in high demand, and since math anxiety is more prevalent in females as a result of societal stereotypes [24], it may contribute greatly to the gender gap in STEM fields.
+Math anxiety may deter a large portion of the workforce from pursuing careers in STEM, which are in high demand, and since math anxiety is more prevalent in females as a result of societal stereotypes [30], it may contribute greatly to the gender gap in STEM fields.

-Just as children are likely to mirror the math anxiety expressed by their teachers or parents [25], LLMs are "psycho-social mirrors" [8,14], which reflect the tone of the language that we use to talk about math.
+Just as children are likely to mirror the math anxiety expressed by their teachers or parents [64], LLMs are "psycho-social mirrors" [44,57], which reflect the tone of the language that we use to talk about math.
 Thus, we expect to find negative attitudes towards math in large language models.
-It is critical to investigate the nature of this bias, in order to identify ways to overcome it as AI architectures become more advanced.
-Crucially, quantitative techniques measuring bias in large language models can provide pivotal ways for better understanding of how such LLMs work and to reduce their negative societal impact when producing text read by massive human audiences.
-This is particularly impactful for fighting the spread of distorted mindsets in education [26].
+It is critical to investigate the nature of this bias in order to identify ways to overcome it as AI architectures become more advanced.

-To accomplish this, we applied behavioral forma mentis networks (BFMNs) as a method of investigation.
-BFMNs are a type of cognitive network model that capture how concepts are perceived by individuals or groups by building a network of conceptual associations [27].
+To accomplish this, we apply behavioral forma mentis networks (BFMNs) as a method of investigation.
+BFMNs are a type of cognitive network model that capture how concepts are perceived by individuals or groups by building a network of conceptual associations [65].
 This framework, which arises from cognitive psychology coupled with tools from network science, can also be applied to probe LLMs to reveal how they frame concepts related to math, science, and STEM.
-In this study, we investigated perceptions of these disciplines in three LLMs: GPT-3, GPT-3.5, and GPT-4.
+In this study, we investigate perceptions of these disciplines in three LLMs: GPT-3, ChatGPT, and GPT-4.
 A comparison of these models allows us to gain a temporal perspective about how these biases may evolve as subsequent versions of these LLMs are released.

 The rest of the paper is organized as follows.
-In Section 2, we provide a review of recent research dedicated to investigating bias in language models, discussing benchmarks and methods for conducting psychological investigations of LLMs.
-In Section 3, we describe the framework of BFMNs, and we provide details about data collection, analysis, and visualization.
-In Section 4, we summarize the results of our investigation of bias towards academic disciplines present in the output from GPT-3, CGPT-3.5, and GPT-4, and in Section 5, we discuss the implications of our findings.
+In Section 2 we provide a review of recent research dedicated to investigating bias in language models, discussing benchmarks and methods for conducting psychological investigations of LLMs.
+In Section 3, we describe the framework of BFMNs, and we provide details about data collection, analysis and visualization.
+In Section 4, we summarize the results of our investigation of bias towards academic disciplines present in the output from GPT-3, ChatGPT, and GPT-4, and in Section 5 we discuss the implications of our findings.

-2. Review of Recent Literature
+2 Review of Recent Literature